CoenQian/jlog/README.md

 ### setLogDir(String)

-Configure the directory which saving logs, the directory is located in internal sdcard and default  name is `jlog`.
+Configure the directory which saving logs, the directory is located in external sdcard and default  name is `jlog`.

 You can use your app's name as directory's name.